isc-projects/kea/doc/sphinx/man/kea-dhcp6.8.rst

 ``-d``
    Enables the debug mode with extra verbosity.

+``-F``
+   As of Kea 3.3.0, makes the server exit immediately on any fatal error detected when executing API commands.
+Default behavior (parameter not set) is to just log the error and continue, making it possible for an administrator to intervene and fix the issue without restarting the server.

+``-R``
+   As of Kea 3.3.1, starts the server in CB repair mode.
+DHCP service and configuration back end data fetching are both disabled.
+The server will still connect to configured config back ends but will not attempt to fetch and use config back end data.
+It will however still process all config back end API calls.
+This allows admins to correct fatal errors that may have been introduced into the config back end data.
+This mode of operation is intended to be a short term intervention only, once data corrections have been made the server must be restarted without -R to resume normal operation.

+``-X``
+   As of Kea 3.0, disables security restrictions.
+The server will still check for violations but will emit warning logs when they are found rather than fail with an error.
+Please see :ref:`sec-kea-runtime-security-policy-checking` for details.

 ``-c config-file``
    Specifies the configuration file with the configuration for the DHCPv6 server.
 It may also contain configuration entries for other Kea services.